SashaCHU-st/Junction_2025_High5/README.md

-# Junction 2025 — HealthyBuddy
+# Junction 2025 — CareBuddy

 This repository contains the HealthyBuddy app built for the Junction 2025 project.
 The HealthyBuddy app includes a TypeScript/Node backend and a TypeScript React/React-Native-style frontend (see `healthybuddy` folder).